 You weren't stupid to keep the backup pills.
 On the contrary, it was smart to hold onto them in case the first ones didn't stay down, or in case you needed them for another condom slip-up.
-However, it sounds like your mother finding the pills was an undesired consequence of your forethought, although one that can possibly be turned into something positive — an opportunity to be open with your parents about an important aspect of your life, your sexuality.
+However, it sounds like your mother finding the pills was an undesired consequence of your forethought, although one that can possibly be turned into something positive — an opportunity to be open with your parents about a critical aspect of your life, your sexuality.

 Talking about sex with parents is rarely fun for anyone, but it could be a great chance to show your parents how mature and responsible you are about your health and your relationships.
 The fact that you knew what to do after a condom broke, and that you were able to seek and receive the pills you needed, shows that you and your boyfriend are responsible and knowledgable.
 If you're certain your mom found the pills, then she likely already knows that you are having sex.
 The next step would be to choose how (or if) you'd like to broach the topic.